(WAFB) - Holidays that involve shooting off fireworks may be fun for us, but for pets, they can be frightening and even dangerous.

-The American Humane Society says July 5 is the busiest day of the year at animal shelters as companion animals that fled in fright from Fourth of July fireworks are found miles their homes, often disoriented and exhausted.
+The American Humane Society says July 5 is the busiest day of the year at animal shelters as animals that fled in fright from July 4 fireworks are found miles from their homes, often disoriented and exhausted.

-If your pet is upset by thunder, a door slamming or other loud noises, Fourth of July fireworks can be terrifying.
+If your pet is upset by thunder, a door slamming, or other loud noises, fireworks can be terrifying.
 The American Humane Society recommends taking these precautions:

 - Your pets won’t enjoy the fireworks display, so leave them at home!
 Keep them inside, shielded from loud noises.
 Keep windows closed and draw the shades to minimize the sound and flashes of light.

-- If you think your pets should be tranquilized, consult your veterinarian well in advance.
+- If you think your pets should be tranquilized, consult your veterinarian well in advance of the holiday.

 - Contact an animal behaviorist to work with your pets on their fears.
-With some positive reinforcement and behavior modification training, by next Independence Day, you all may be worry-free!
+With some positive reinforcement and behavior modification training, by next holiday, you all may be worry-free!

 - Be sure that all ID tags are properly affixed to your pet’s collar and that they have your current contact information, including cell number(s).